Nubz567/chatterbox/DEPLOYMENT_DEBUG.md

 - ✅ Leave group functionality
 - ✅ Group settings and management
 - ✅ Navigation to chat page
-- ✅ **Groups load immediately with loading indicator**
+- ✅ Groups load immediately with loading indicator
-- ✅ **No more CSS loading errors**
+- ✅ **Settings button should work now**

-**Improvements Made:**
+- ✅ No more CSS loading errors

-- ✅ Added loading indicator while groups are being fetched
+**Files Fixed:**
-- ✅ Simplified data fetching sequence
+- ✅ Added `options.js` script to groups.html
-- ✅ Removed redundant user data checks in group fetching
+- ✅ Settings modal and functionality should work

 ## 📋 Test Plan Progress